ceesem/ossify/docs/faq.md

 cell.add_graph(vertices, edges)  # No root needed
 ```

-### When should I use annotations vs layer labels?
+### When should I use annotations vs layer features?

 **Use annotations for:**
 - Sparse, discrete features (synapses, spines, markers)